yongchao98/MoA-MoT/README.md

 pip install -r requirements.txt
 ```

 You need to change train_grpo_0_model_base_model.sh so that it requests 8 H100 GPUs or better GPUs.
+Also modify the python path in the train_grpo_0_model_base_model.sh.
 ```
 cd Search-R1
 sh train_grpo_0_model_base_model.sh